Hariharan-061102/PCA-EXP-4-MATRIX-ADDITION-WITH-UNIFIED-MEMORY-AY-23-24/README.md

 ## RESULT:
 Thus the program has been executed by using unified memory.
-It is observed that removing memset function has given more_0.5s_time.
+It is observed that removing memset function has taken more time of _0.5s_ .